TrinityCLT/AV-Wiring-Standards/README.md

 ===================

 #Introduction
 This is an effort to consolidate best practices and documentation for AV wiring specifically targeted but not limited to the education market.
 This document addresses [Trinity University](http://trinity.edu) specifc needs but may be adapted as needed.
+Anyone is free to copy and use.

 #Termination Labeling